Information for residents

 For example, residents may see changes to services when the new unitary goes live and a possible increase in Council Tax, which thanks to our innovative and prudent approach to financing, we have been able to keep low for the last 12 years.

-We know from our council survey that access to local services and local councillors is important, as is maintaining our community identity.
+We know from our council surveys that access to local services and local councillors is important, as is maintaining our community identity.

 Our focus over the next few years is to make sure that any changes which come into effect for the new unitary authority reflect these views and have the best interest of residents at their heart.